rwbl/domoticz-micropython-projects/README.md

 In addition, Node-RED and MQTT broker mosquitto (with clients mosquitto_pub and mosquitto_sub) are running on the Raspberry Pi.

-The software is regularly updated to stay at the latest versions – for Domoticz the release channel Beta 2023.1 (build 15200 or higher) is set (at the time of writing).
+The software is regularly updated to stay at the latest versions – for Domoticz the release channel Beta 2023.1 (build 15234 or higher) is set (at the time of writing).

 ## Components
 * 1x Raspberry Pi Pico W 2022.
-* 1x Pico Breadboard Kit GeeekPi with LEDs (4 named LED1-4), Pushbuttons (4 named Button K1 - K4), Buzzer (not used for now).
+* 1x Pico Breadboard Kit GeeekPi with LEDs (LED1-4), Pushbuttons (Button K1 - K4), Buzzer (not used).
 * 1x Pico IO Shield KEYESTUDIO.
 * 1x DHT22 - Temperature & Humidity sensor.
 * 1x LCD 20x4 - LCD display (I2C) 20 columns & 4 rows.